charitarthchugh/OOPExamples/src/PolymorphismExample/README.md

 * This is the classic Animal example-with heavy comments though

 #Credits
-Thanks to The Coding Train for explaining this concept really well and making me draw inspiration for this https://www.youtube.com/watch?v=qqYOYIVrso0
+Thanks to The Coding Train for explaining this concept really well and making me draw inspiration for this example https://www.youtube.com/watch?v=qqYOYIVrso0